section-engineering-education/engineering-education/content/articles/best-frameworks-for-developing-dapps/index.md

 Go through the [Embark documentation](https://framework.embarklabs.io/docs/overview.html) to get more information.

 ### Conclusion
 DApps are gaining popularity among developers because they offer more functionality and benefits than centralized applications.
 Frameworks are used to build DApps.

-To pick the ideal framework for a project, you must first figure out what you want to build and what tools you'll need.
+To pick the ideal framework for a project, you must first figure out what you want to build and the tools you'll need.
 Brownie, for example, is the ideal alternative if you want a python-based program.

-To summarize, we learned:
+To summarize, we have learned:
 - What DApps are.
-- Why DApps are the key to future technology.
+- Why DApps are key to future technology.
-- Various kinds of DApps.
+- The various kinds of DApps.
 - Top frameworks for building DApps.
+- The features of these frameworks.

 ---
 Peer Review Contributions by: [Onesmus Mbaabu](/engineering-education/authors/onesmus-mbaabu/)